Learn how to express pain in Japanese! How to convey pain effectively

 When you have a headache, you use this phrase.

-- Throbbing head: Pain as if the temples (right next to the eyes and right above the ears) are being squeezed
+- My headずきずき(ZUKIZUKI) Yes: When you feel pain as if your temples (right next to your eyes and right above your ears) are being squeezed

-- Head pounding: When your whole head hurts
+- My headがんがん(GANGAN) Yes: When your whole head hurts

 neck